ElanMedoff/josh-css/rendering-logic-2/README.md

 # Absolute positioning

 Allows you to position things absolutely.
-When we set something to `position: absolute`, we pull it out of the flow!
+When we set something to `position: absolute`, we pull it out of the flow, everything else will shfit to take up its space!
 They're like holograms, they don't _really_ exist.

 ```html
 <style>